 Political risk - the probability that a political action could significantly affect an organisation - is changing fast, and it's more widespread than ever before.

-In the past, the chief concern used to be whether a foreign dictator would nationalise the country's oil industry or impose onerous new regulations.
-Today, political risk stems from a widening array of political agents, from Twitter users and terrorists to local officials, transnational activists, hackers and insurgents.
+In the past, the chief concern used to be whether a foreign dictator would nationalise the country's oil industry.
+Today, political risk stems from a widening array of agents, from Twitter users and terrorists to hackers and insurgents.
 What's more, the very institutions and laws that are supposed to reduce uncertainty and risk often increase it instead.
 This means that in today's globalised world there are no 'safe' bets.
 Political risk affects companies and organisations of all sizes, operating everywhere from London to Lahore, even if they don't know it.

-Political Risk investigates and analyses this shifting landscape, suggests what businesses can do to navigate it, and explains how all of us can better understand and deal with these rapidly changing geopolitical dynamics.
+Political Risk investigates and analyses this shifting landscape, suggests what businesses can do to navigate it, and explains how all of us can better understand these rapidly changing geopolitical dynamics.

 Condoleezza Rice is the current Denning Professor in Global Business and the Economy at the Stanford Graduate School of Business and a professor of Political Science at Stanford University.
 Rice was the second woman and first African American woman to serve as U.S. Secretary of State and the first woman to serve as National Security Advisor under President George W. Bush.